Early Retirement Plan Withdrawal Tax Penalties

 Exceptions to the Tax Penalty on Early Withdrawals

-There are some exceptions to the 10% additional tax penalty.
+There are some ways to avoid the 10% additional tax penalty.
 If you qualify for one of the exceptions, you still have to report your withdrawal as income, but you don't have to pay the 10% additional tax penalty.

-The following exceptions to the penalty apply to early distributions from any qualified retirement plan, including IRAs:
+The following situations may make you exempt from the penalty apply to early distributions from any qualified retirement plan, including IRAs:

 The following exceptions apply only to retirement plans that are Traditional or Roth IRAs: